jbusecke/xMIP/README.md

 If you are using this package, I ask you to go beyond just speaking out and donate [here](https://secure.actblue.com/donate/cmip6_preprocessing) to [Data for Black Lives](http://d4bl.org/) and [Black Lives Matter Action](https://blacklivesmatter.com/global-actions/).

 I explicitly welcome suggestions regarding the wording of this statement and for additional organizations to support.
-Please raise an [issue](https://github.com/jbusecke/pymip/issues) for suggestions.
+Please raise an [issue](https://github.com/jbusecke/xmip/issues) for suggestions.

-# pymip (formerly cmip6_preprocessing)
+# xmip (formerly cmip6_preprocessing)

 This package facilitates the cleaning, organization and interactive analysis of Model Intercomparison Projects (MIPs) within the [Pangeo](https://pangeo.io) software stack.